Coriander is a plant that has been in use since time immemorial. The entire plant can be used and is edible, from the roots, stems, leaves, and seeds.

-Coriander oil is a derivative of coriander seeds and among the most used essential oils in the world.
+Coriander oil is a product of coriander seeds and among the most used essential oils in the world.
 It is used as food additive or brining.

 Coriander seeds or spice have an earthy lemony tone with warm taste.
 It’s commonly used as an ingredient in curry paste or powder.
 Curry paste is commonly used in Thai dishes especially stews and curries.

 The powder is popular in Indian cuisine with the blend of other spices.
 Coriander seeds are commonly known as dhania in India.